A novel thirty years in the making

 Who this round is for

-Gut-level honesty
+Plainspoken honesty

-Early access, real thanks
+Early access, real gratitude

 Accepted readers receive the private beta file and a thank-you in the finished edition.